dodyxx001/Tic-Tac-Toe/readme.txt

 - added display to show the win/draw status and buttons to restart
 - added transitions and box shadows in CSS
 - version 3 took about 2 hours to finish

+Version 4:
+- this was the hardest part of the project, implemented the AI to make the game unbeatable
+- created 3 difficulties, easy medium and hard.
+- player can now choose difficulty and 'color'
+- 'medium' difficulty means 50% chance for random field and 50% chance for unbeatable logic.
+- corrected CSS for mobile
+- this version took about 8 hours to complete